Recession-proof business: what works and how to prepare

 What happens during a slowdown

-Specialist small business consultant Grant Anderson says that dwindling profits tend to hit cash flow.
-“Money dries up and businesses tighten their belts.
-They start cutting costs, carrying less inventory, and limiting payroll where they can.”
+Specialist small business consultant Grant Anderson says dwindling profits then hit cash flow.
+"Money dries up and businesses tighten their belts.
+They start cutting costs, carrying less inventory, and limiting payroll where they can."

 Why inflation can make things weird

-Mark Koziel, President of Allinial Global (an accounting association), says the good news is that slowdowns cool off inflation.
-“Declining sales allow under-pressure supply chains to catch up with demand and alleviate prices.”
+Mark Koziel, president of Allinial Global (an accounting association), explains the good news: "Declining sales allow under-pressure supply chains to catch up with demand and alleviate prices."

-There’s no definitive way to recession-proof a business – although Cowling notes exporters are often protected because they spread their risk across multiple economies.
+No business is completely recession-proof, but strategic preparation can help you weather the cycle.
+Cowling notes exporters are often protected because they spread their risk across multiple economies.

-For the rest, however, it’s a matter of going through the cycle.
-But, as our experts explain, some strategy can help – even when you have to juggle inflation and a tight employment market.
+For other businesses, it's a matter of going through the cycle with the right strategies in place.
+Our experts explain how to prepare, even when juggling inflation and a tight employment market.

 1. Preparing for a sales downturn (recession proofing)

-The most obvious sign of a downturn is that customers stop buying so much.
-They’re also more cost conscious with the purchases they make, which can work against small businesses.
+A sales downturn happens when customers stop buying as much.
+They also become more cost-conscious with the purchases they make, which can work against small businesses.

 How to protect your business against declining sales

-“Make sure you’re supplying goods and services at the level of current demand, not what demand used to be,” advises Southall.
-“Also avoid applying a blanket cut to all products and services.
-They won’t be affected equally.”
+- Match supply to current demand: "Make sure you're supplying goods and services at the level of current demand, not what demand used to be," advises Southall.
+Avoid applying a blanket cut to all products and services, as they won't be affected equally.

-Small luxury items like chocolate actually boomed during the global financial crisis of 2008, precisely because they were an affordable indulgence.
-Southall recommends watching for similar opportunities in your business.
+- Watch for unexpected opportunities: Small luxury items like chocolate actually boomed during the 2008 global financial crisis because they were an affordable indulgence.
+Look for similar opportunities in your business.

-“Introduce locals packages or customer appreciation days.
-Small business customers are incredibly loyal and they will respond.
-Lean on your relationship with them.”
+- Trade on customer loyalty: Koziel says small businesses built goodwill with local communities during the pandemic.
+"Introduce locals packages or customer appreciation days.
+Small business customers are incredibly loyal and they will respond."

 2. Coping with delayed payments (recession proofing)

 Economic crunches slow down invoice payments from customers to suppliers.
-We know this because Xero’s software records the time that passes between when an invoice is issued and when it’s paid.
+Xero's software records the time between when an invoice is issued and when it's paid, revealing clear patterns.

 Southall notes the problem is self-perpetuating.
 "A business that's paid late will then struggle to pay their bills on time, and so the problem spreads quickly."